Financial Market & Corporate Outcomes (FMCO)

 Publications

-The FMCO research team is actively contributing to the four research clusters, with 20 articles published in 2021-22 in top international peer-reviewed journals.
+The FMCO research team is actively contributing to the four research clusters, with more than 40 articles published since 2021 in top international peer-reviewed journals.
 In the past, FMCO team members have published in the best economic and finance outlets, including Econometrica, Management Science, Journal of Economic Theory, or Journal of Mathematical Economics.
 They have also written op-eds for general audience media (Le Figaro, Le Monde, Libération, etc.).

 Members of FMCO serve as associate editors in several journals (Economic Theory, Journal of Mathematical Economics, International Review of Financial Analysis, International Review of Economics & Finance etc.) and editorial and advisory board members (Data in Brief journal, Heliyon Business and Economics, etc.).